 - 2 ½ Tbsp lemon zest about one large lemon

-- 4 tsp freshly ground black pepper or black/red/white pepper medley
+- 4 tsp black pepper ground,; or black/red/white pepper medley

 - Heat olive oil and butter in a cast iron pan over medium-high heat.
 As soon as the butter starts to smoke and turns dark brown in color, add the drumsticks and sear, uncovered, for about 1-2 minutes, until the skin is nicely browned.
 Flip and brown on the other side.
 You can also brown the sides by turning the drumsticks on their sides.
 To make sure they stay in that position the drumsticks need to be supported.
 To do that, place one drumstick next to the side wall of the pan, then add the rest of the drumsticks right next to each other.